-Welcome to Nutrition Services!
+Welcome to Nutrition and Food Services

-NCSS School Nutrition wins a 2016 Golden Radish Award!
+NCSS School Nutrition wins a 2018 Golden Radish Award!

 NCSS School Nutrition proudly participates in the Farm to School Program!

 We proudly feature locally grown items on our menus.
 Fresh cucumber, tomatoes, peaches, and blueberries, just to name a few.
 We are the recipient of a 2017 and 2018 Gold Level Golden Radish Award which honors school districts that have school gardens, feature locally grown food items, and provide Farm to School education!